istimbat/lexikon/README.markdown

 ## Status

 The basic functionality works, before version 1.0 is pushed to the AppStore I'm going to add to and polish the user interface.
-Searching activity indicator, alert messages for failed searches, about view, save and load state of the application.
+Searching activity indicator, and save/load state of the application.

 For version 1.1 I want to refactor the model and controllers.
 There is too much model logic in the controllers.
-The plan is to use a class CJLexikonLanguage to handle the word list and other data for a language which will use a class much like the existing Word, but renamed CJWord.
+The plan is to use a class named CJLexikonLanguage to handle the word list and other data for a language which will use a class much like the existing Word, but renamed CJWord.
 This should greatly simplify the LexikonAppDelegate and MainViewController.
-It will also help application launch times as it would ease lazy loading the word lists.
+It has a lot of immediate benefits and for the future if anyone wants another language supported.

 ## Code Contributions